FateMeetsLuck/dmildew/README.md

 ## Usage

-The examples folder contains example scripts.
+The `examples/` folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
 However, Mildew is not a full feature JavaScript implementation.

 This project is in its early stages so you should probably use the ~main version to get the latest bug fixes.
 The release tags are only so that it is usable in dub.

+## Running the Examples

+In a terminal in the main project directory run `dub run :repl -- examples/nameOfExample.mds`.
+If you want to try out the interactive shell simply type `dub run :repl`.
+In the interactive shell it is only possible to enter multiple lines by writing '\' at the end of a line you want to continue.

 ## Binding

 See mildew/stdlib files for how to bind functions.
-Classes can be bound by wrapping the object inside a ScriptObject when constructing the new ScriptObject and retrieved from the ScriptObject.
+Classes can be bound by wrapping the object inside a ScriptObject.
 Methods can be written as free functions or delegates stored inside the bound constructor's prototype object.
 In the future, there might be a more trivial way to bind using D metaprogramming.

 Binding structs can only be done by wrapping the struct inside a class and storing the class object in a ScriptObject.